-It’s a launch!
-Go to Map-Ed.org and work your way through five questions quizzes about key concepts in genetics to pin yourself on a world map.
+Check out our online interactive tool, Map-Ed.
+Go to Map-Ed.org and work your way through 5-question quizzes about key concepts and topic in genetics to pin yourself on a world map.
 No expertise in genetics necessary!
-Questions are multiple-choice, and you will be provided with fun facts along the way to point you toward the correct answer.
-Then, get your friends to play this game and see more pins popping up in your neighborhood.
-And….this is just the beginning!
-We will be adding questions from time to time so that you can pin yourselves in new and fun ways.
+Questions are multiple-choice, and you will be provided with information along the way to point you toward the correct answer.
+Then, share with your friends and see more pins popping up in your neighborhood.
+To date, there are 6 Map-Ed quizzes (see list of topics below) and, thanks to our collaborators at Autodesk, each quiz has its own map.
+Pin them all!